open5e/open5e/source/Spellcasting/spells_a-z/s/silent-image.rst

 **Duration:** Concentration, up to 10 minutes

-You create the image of an object, a creature, or some other visible phenomenon that is no larger than a 15 foot cube.
+You create the image of an object, a creature, or some other visible phenomenon that is no larger than a 15 foot :ref:`srd:cube`.
 The image appears at a spot within range and lasts for the duration.
 The image is purely visual; it isn't accompanied by sound, smell, or other sensory effects.